-- R605.34 Paragraph R400.13 precludes a Firm or a Network Firm from assuming a management responsibility.
-When providing an internal audit service to an Audit Client, the Firm shall be satisfied that: - (a) The client designates an appropriate and competent resource, preferably within senior management who reports to Those Charged with Governance to: - (i) Be responsible at all times for internal audit activities; and - (ii) Acknowledge responsibility for designing, implementing, monitoring and maintaining internal control; - (b) The client's management or Those Charged with Governance reviews, assesses and approves the scope, risk and frequency of the internal audit services: - (c) The client's management evaluates the adequacy of the internal audit services and the findings resulting from their performance; - (d) The client's management evaluates and determines which recommendations resulting from internal audit services to implement and manages the implementation process; and - (e) The client's management reports to Those Charged with Governance the significant findings and recommendations resulting from the internal audit services. - 605.34 A1 Paragraph R600.7 precludes a Firm or a Network Firm from assuming a management responsibility.
-Performing a significant part of the client's internal audit activities increases the possibility that individuals within the Firm or Network Firm personnel providing internal audit services will assume a management responsibility. - 605.34 A2 Examples of internal audit services that involve assuming management responsibilities include: - Setting internal audit policies or the strategic direction of internal audit activities. - Directing and taking responsibility for the actions of the entity's internal audit employees. - Deciding which recommendations resulting from internal audit activities to implement. - Reporting the results of the internal audit activities to Those Charged with Governance on behalf of management. - Performing procedures that form part of the internal control, such as reviewing and approving changes to employee data access privileges. - Taking responsibility for designing, implementing, monitoring and maintaining internal control. - Performing outsourced internal audit services, comprising all or a substantial portion of the internal audit function, where the Firm or Network Firm is responsible for determining the scope of the internal audit work; and might have responsibility for one or more of the matters noted above.
+- R605.3 Paragraph R400.13 precludes a Firm or a Network Firm from assuming a management responsibility.
+When providing an internal audit service to an Audit Client, the Firm shall be satisfied that: - (a) The client designates an appropriate and competent resource, who reports to Those Charged with Governance to: - (i) Be responsible at all times for internal audit activities; and - (ii) Acknowledge responsibility for designing, implementing, monitoring and maintaining internal control; - (b) The client reviews, assesses and approves the scope, risk and frequency of the internal audit services; - (c) The client evaluates the adequacy of the internal audit services and the findings resulting from their performance; - (d) The client evaluates and determines which recommendations resulting from internal audit services to implement and manages the implementation process; and - (e) The client reports to Those Charged with Governance the significant findings and recommendations resulting from the internal audit services.

+- Performing part of the client's internal audit activities increases the possibility that individuals within the Firm or Network Firm providing internal audit services will assume a management responsibility. - 605.3 A2 Examples of internal audit services that involve assuming management responsibilities include: - Setting internal audit policies or the strategic direction of internal audit activities. - Directing and taking responsibility for the actions of the entity's internal audit employees. - Deciding which recommendations resulting from internal audit activities to implement. - Reporting the results of the internal audit activities to Those Charged with Governance on behalf of management. - Performing procedures that form part of the internal control, such as reviewing and approving changes to employee data access privileges. - Taking responsibility for designing, implementing, monitoring and maintaining internal control. - Performing outsourced internal audit services, comprising all or a substantial portion of the internal audit function, where the Firm or Network Firm is responsible for determining the scope of the internal audit work; and might have responsibility for one or more of the matters noted above.